Super Abstraction, an interview with 1BIT©

 Bella: Aah Yes, I almost forgot about that.

 1BIT: After the dinner he invited me to visit his supermarket, this place is called M. They are located all around Switzerland, these M’s in orange.
-Not to confuse with the other M in yellow, or the M in a black box.
+Not to confuse with the other M in yellow.

 In the supermarket he showed me his collection.
 It was a huge collection, oranges from Spain, noodles from Thailand, fish from Norway, African hats.
 He had it all.